What Do I Need to Start Playing Magic: The Gathering?

 Protecting Your Investment

-In the table above, I have highlighted the most valuable Magic cards the day this article was written.
-None of these cards have been out for a year and this is their listed values.
-Every time cards are purchased from the series, there is a chance you will find one of these highly valued cards.
-The value of these trading cards means it is really important to provide your collection the proper protection.
+In the table above, you will see how Magic card prices vary.
+Every time cards are purchased from a given series, there is a chance you will find a highly valued card.
+The potential value of these trading cards means it is really important to provide your collection the proper protection.

 There are four things I suggest getting if you want to keep your cards in the best shape possible.